 COPD accounts for roughly 20% of tobacco-related deaths.
+Tobacco is the most common cause of COPD and accounts for 61% of all pulmonary disease deaths.
 Smoking impairs local respiratory tract defense mechanisms and, particularly in genetically susceptible people, tends to accelerate decline in pulmonary functions.
 Coughing and dyspnea on exertion are common.

 Indirect effects of smoking can be serious.

 Smoking-related fires occur in about 7600 residential buildings in the US each year, according to the Federal Emergency Management Agency (FEMA).
 These fires cause about 365 deaths, 925 injuries, and $326 million in property loss annually.
 Such fires are the leading cause of deaths resulting from unintentional fires in the US.

 Drug interactions with smoking are common.
 The effects are largely due to induction of metabolic enzymes in the liver by tar byproducts of smoking.
 Nicotine does not similarly induce metabolic enzymes, and thus drug-induction effects do not occur with nicotine replacement therapy or e-cigarettes.
 Levels and sometimes clinical effects of the following drugs are decreased by chronic smoking, primarily by induction of CYP2A6 enzymes:

 Antidepressants (some): Clomipramine, fluvoxamine, imipramine, trazodone

 Antipsychotics (some): Chlorpromazine, clozapine, fluphenazine, haloperidol, olanzapine, thiothixene